What is Work Management Software?

 After all, there’s no problem if the Projects module contains regular structured and internal projects—that’s the idea behind work management software.

-To better distinguish between them, create new project statuses from Company Settings (see below), and label each project with a distinct status.
-You can filter projects after them for increased visibility, like “On-hold” for projects where you still wait for the client’s approval or “Internal” for the administrative ones.
+To better distinguish between them, create new project statuses from Company Settings (see below) and label each project with a distinct status.
+You can filter projects after them for increased visibility, like “Proposal” for upcoming projects that still need contractual agreement or “Internal Project” for the administrative ones.

 Next, you’ll be asked to select an existing workflow.